astronomer/astro-blog/posts/7-common-errors-to-check-when-debugging-airflow-dag.md

 If your tasks are stuck in a bottleneck, we'd recommend taking a closer look at:

-- Environment Variables and concurrency configurations
+- Environment variables and concurrency configurations
 - Worker and Scheduler resources

-### Environment Variables and concurrency configurations.
+### Environment variables and concurrency configurations.

 The potential root cause for a bottleneck and what exactly these values should be set at is specific to your setup.
 For example, are you running many DAGs at once, or one DAG with hundreds of concurrent tasks?